leonsterling/ITProject-FiveFingers/README.md

 | Edit previous registered artefact                         | Implement a pagination feature    |
 | Delete existing artefacts                                 |     |

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Accomplished
+1. Log in and Log out Functionalieis
+2. View Partial Data of the Artefact
+3. View Full Data of the Artefact
+4. View Artefacts in a table format
+5. Add Artefacts
+6. Add speicfic cateogries or assocaition for an artefact
+7. Edit previous registered artefact
+8. Delete existing artefacts
+9. Implement a pagination feature
+10. Search artefacts by cateogies and association
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Documentation